lae/ansible-role-proxmox/README.md

 `pve_ceph_network` by default uses the `ipaddr` filter, which requires the `netaddr` library to be installed and usable by your Ansible controller.

+`pve_ceph_osds` by default creates unencrypted ceph volumes.
+To use encrypted volumes the parameter `encrypted` has to be set per drive to `true`.

 ## Contributors